 I travelled to Thailand with my parents a few years ago.
 We were looking to get a taste of Thailand and spent 7 days in Thailand being tourists, visiting the most popular spots as this was the first time we saw an international destination as a family.
 This 7 days in Thailand itinerary will help you get the most of your family holiday if it’s your first time here!
 Can be used as a 5 day Thailand itinerary too.

-I visited with my parents, and I wanted to make sure our first time in Thailand was about introducing them to a culture that was different from theirs yet similar in many ways was the ideal way to ensure they didn’t experience culture shock.
+I visited Thailand with my parents, and I wanted to make sure our first time in Thailand was about introducing them to a culture that was different from theirs yet similar in many ways was the ideal way to ensure they didn’t experience culture shock.

-During this time, we visited Bangkok, Kanchanaburi and Phuket (including Phi-Phi and James Bond island).
 I hope this family itinerary for Thailand for 7 days helps you plan your ideal one-week getaway to Thailand.

-7 days in Thailand Itinerary
+Toggle7 days in Thailand Itinerary

 A family itinerary for Thailand